linoscope/linoscope.github.io/content/posts/writing-a-game-boy-emulator-in-ocaml.md

 We will not cover things like

-- Basic OCaml syntax
+- Basic OCaml syntax.
-- Details of the Game Boy architecture
+- Details of the Game Boy architecture.

 You can find materials about these uncovered topics in the [Recommended Materials](#recommended-materials) section.